 We are delighted to be able to offer the Duke of Edinburgh Award at John Ferneley College to students from Year 9 upwards.

-Our highly committed DofE team lead students to gain both the Bronze and Silver award during their time with us, and many go on to take on the Gold once they enter post-16.
+Our highly committed team lead students to gain both the Bronze and Silver award during their time with us, and many go on to take on the Gold once they enter post-16.

 Students are required to undertake a physical challenge, volunteering, learn a new skill and take part in an expedition in order to complete the award.
 This prestigious award is highly recognised by prospective employers and education institutions, and is a real challenge should the student wish to take it!

 The Duke of Edinburgh’s Award (DofE) is a world-leading youth charity which gives all 14-24 year olds the chance to develop skills for life and work.
 They engage, inspire and empower over 300,000 young people a year across the UK and from every possible background.

 The DofE Award is a game-changer.
 They know that perseverance and passion for long-term goals are linked to success in education, life, and work.
 Our structured programme of volunteering, physical and skills-based challenges inspire, guide and support young people to achieve.

 They believe that anything is possible and the possibilities are endless.
 The positive effects of the DofE are proven and far-reaching.
 Communities are enriched with passionate and driven volunteers, businesses benefit from work-ready, competent recruits and young people are given the confidence to shine.